daolinet/daolinet/README.md

 Top-Level Features
 ------------------
-* Resource efficiency: Connection of containers does not consume server resource when the containers are not in active communication.
+* Resource efficiency: Connection of containers does not consume server resource when the containers are not in active communication, but can instantly switch to providing full connection capacity.
+This is in the same fashion of containers utilizing host CPUs.
 You get more out of your server resource.
-This is unlike routing learning based connection for which servers keep spending resource on learning routing even when involved containers are idling not in communication.

 * Distribution anywhere: Docker servers can be laptops or PCs inside the firewalls of your office or home, servers in your own datacenter, or virtual machines in public clouds such as AWS.
 Trans-datacenter traffic is always encrypted.

 * Network virtualization: You can choose any CIDR IP addresses for your containers, and a container can keep IP address unchanged after moving physical locations.

-* Multi-tenancy isolation: Networks of different tenants are completely isolated from one another.

 * Pure software implementation using Open-V-Switch (OVS): Providing network functions as distributed switches, routers, gateways and firewalls.
 System deployment in a plug-n-play simplicity.

-**More in our website**:  http://www.daolicloud.com
+**To learn more about DaoliNet**:  http://www.daolinet.org

 Docker in Need of Efficient and Dynamic Networking
 =================